“We just spent so much money getting operational, now we need to spend More to staff?”

 What’s your Cannabis hiring strategy?
 Do you even have one?
 For some reason, even though I think we can all agree that staff is what will make or break your success, many aren’t giving staffing enough thought.
 I’ve had upper management say “as long as they show up, they have a job”.
 The problem here?
 Plenty.
 A warm body doesn’t mean the person has motivation, dedication, knowledge, the work ethic, the drive, or even the desire to stay employed.
 Warm bodies are a temporary fix to a long-term need.
 If you don’t mind turnover, go for it.

 We all agree that it is very expensive to get into the cannabis hiring game.
 The applications, attorney fees, the HCA with towns, the facilities, the equipment; the list goes on.
-With all this investing and effort, are you giving employment the same amount of attention?
+With all this investment and effort, are you giving employees the same amount of attention?
 Is your best friend from college who you grew weed with the one who is your current CEO?
 How many years do you think s/he will be qualified to manage your growth?
-Why is everyone taking so many short cuts?
+Why is everyone talking so many short cuts?

 Businesses that are placing people just to get the work done and don’t have a hiring plan in place are going to have problems more than just turnover.
 As more states become legal and as more businesses are up and running within these states, the competition is going to be Fierce to acquire quality employees.
 Employees will make or break your business, even if you have the best equipment and grow facility.
 Just do it the right way to start, and you’ll avoid a lot of problems down the road.